Summer Academic Workshop

 Summer Academic Workshop (SAW) is a three-week program designed to equip students with the tools to thrive at Northwestern.

-The Summer Academic Workshop (SAW) is a 3-week program taking place right before Wildcat Welcome.
+Northwestern University's Summer Academic Workshop (SAW) is a 3-week program taking place right before Wildcat Welcome.
 SAW is facilitated by Student Enrichment Services, in partnership with the Cook Family Writing Program and the School of Communication.
-During SAW, participants take part in co-curricular workshops and events curated for first-generation and/or lower-income (FGLI) students.
+During SAW, participants take part in co-curricular workshops and events curated for incoming first-year students.
 Participants also earn course credit through the Cook Family Writing Program and the School of Communication.
 All co-curricular workshops and events complement what students learn in class and provide them with a wealth of resources for navigating college life.

 SAW is an all-cost covered program—including housing, meals, tuition, afternoon workshops, and weekend social opportunities.
 Students live together in a campus residence hall and experience Northwestern life under the mentorship of six upper-class peer counselors.
 Participants also move into their permanent residence hall earlier than the regular move-in date for incoming students.
 Air travel for students living more than a 3-hour drive (about 150 miles) from campus will be arranged and paid for by SAW.